alialkhatib/alialkhatib.github.io/classes/2021/summer/intro_to_data_ethics/index.md

 I'll evaluate your work in two ways, for different things.
 At a high level, they are:

-- **Reflections**: weekly, due on Wednesdays at 11:59pm AOE (anywhere on earth)
+- **Reflections**: weekly, due on Thursdays at 11:59pm pacific time
 - **Term paper**: 5 pages, due on the final day of class

 ### Reflections

 tl;dr: Every week, you'll write short reflections on the readings that we'll discuss later that week.
-Submit those by **Wednesday 11:59pm AOE** (anywhere on earth).
+Submit those by **Thursday 11:59pm pacific time**.

 For these reflections, I'm only interested in two things: